rpires71/milestone2/README.md

 ---

-## User Stories for Saved Trips / Favourites Page
+## User Stories for Saved Trips/Favourites Page
 [⬆ Back to Table of contents](#table-of-contents)

 **(should-have)**